Get insider access

 Speech + Subway Noise Audio Sample

-If you're using a PC, the integrated mic has a great noise handling performance that beats their predecessor.
+If you're using a PC, the integrated mic has a great noise handling performance that significantly outperforms their predecessor.
 The mic can easily separate speech from moderate background noise, so if you're taking a call from a noisy office, your voice sits above the sound, ensuring that speech stands out.
-However, unlike the Bose 700 headphones Wireless, if there's a very loud sound, like a train pulling up to the station, your voice can be cut out along with the noise, making speech choppy and hard to follow.
-You can also hear the mic's noise handling performance on a Samsung phone when it comes to pink noise and subway noise.
-There's more static and white noise present in the phone audio recordings compared to our PC recordings.
+However, unlike the Bose 700 headphones Wireless, if there's a very loud background noise, like a train pulling into the station in front of you, your voice can be cut out along with this noise, making speech hard to follow.
+You can also hear the mic's noise handling performance on a Samsung phone with pink noise and subway noise.
+There's more static and white noise present in the phone recordings than in our PC recordings.

 Active Features